 |Propagation:||You may take take a few inches (4 - 6in) or more of stem cuttings with or without a leaf attached and without flowers.
 You want a node or more on the stem where a new flower will begin to grow.
 The stem cutting can be placed in water or in perlite (use a rooting hormone with perlite) until growth appears then it can be potted in soil.
 I prefer to stick with placing in water to see the roots form.
 These can also be grown from seed that is much more difficult for the average grower.|

 Leaves wilted and dropping: This may caused when overwatering has occurred, if the leaves are soft.
-Wilting can also occur when a plant is underwaterd, too much bright light, pest damage, dry air or the pot could be waterlogged.
-You will need to use a process of estimation then rectify any condition possibly at fault.
+Wilting can also occur when a plant is underwatered, has too much bright light, pest damage, dry air or the pot could be waterlogged.
+You will need to use a process of elimination then correct any condition possibly at fault.

 Slow growth: Check you have been feeding the plant, providing enough light (bright indirect) and the temperature is correct.
 You may also want to see if the plant has become pot bound.